sheryc/HEF/README.md

 ### Datasets used in the paper

-For dataset used in our paper, you can directly download all input files below and skip this section.
+For datasets used in our paper, you can directly download all input files below and skip this section.
 For dataset file named `<TAXONOMY_NAME>.bert.pickle.bin`, create a folder in `./data/` named `<TAXONOMY_NAME>`  and put this file into the created folder.

 * SemEval16-Env: https://t.ly/ZVlY
 * SemEval16-Sci: https://t.ly/B0QT